vefunder/protocol-research-review/articles/AladdinDAO | CLever/Asset Risk Assessment - clevCVX clevUSD.md

 # Conclusion

-- clevTKN circulating supply will eventually reach the amount of CR (collateral ratio) x TKN locked in CLever vault.
 - Users are exposed to maturity risk when holding clevTKN.
 This maturity risk can be realized through time or value because the clevTKN can rarely trade at the same value as TKN unless the amount of clevTKN deposited in the furnace is less than the TKN generated from the yield.
 - The inverse relationship between the quantity of TKN in the Furnace and the presumed market price of clevTKN suggests that a high reliance on liquidity incentives will be required to support the peg.
 - When the incentives for providing clevTKN as liquidity are similar to that of clevTKN redemption in the furnace, the system will achieve an equilibrium.
 However, if this equilibrium is disrupted, users may suffer losses in the form of impermanent loss, price impact on DEXs, or opportunity cost.